jakubnowygoot/myDashboard/README.md

 # Dashboard

 Hi, I'm Jacob! 👋 I would like to introduce you to my app created in react.
-It enables you to log in to an account by using hard coded email and password without authorization and connection to back-end.
 After you log in you get to use various widgets such as weather, moon phase, notes/to-do list, calendar.